vbirds/tokoro/readme.md

 It does **not** reflect the current status of the coroutine or the scheduler.

 #### void Handle::Stop()
-`Stop()` is the only method in Tokoro’s cancellation system that allows you to externally stop a suspended coroutine.\
+`Stop()` is the only method in tokoro’s cancellation system that allows you to externally stop a suspended coroutine.\
-Unlike many modern coroutine libraries that use cancellation tokens, Tokoro relies on **RAII** and suspend points to safely handle coroutine cancellation.
+Unlike many modern coroutine libraries that use cancellation tokens, tokoro relies on **RAII** and suspend points to safely handle coroutine cancellation.
 This design frees you from managing cumbersome cancellation tokens and passing them through nested coroutines.

 This simplified **stop mechanism** eliminates much of the complexity and pain associated with cancellation token systems.
-In most cases, you don’t need to add special cancellation handling inside your coroutines.
-(Tokoro’s focus on single-threaded execution helps achieve this simplicity.)
+In most cases, you don’t need to add special cancellation handling inside your coroutines. (tokoro’s focus on single-threaded execution helps achieve this simplicity.)

 However, in some cases, you still need to ensure proper resource cleanup and state rollback using RAII, especially when coroutines are stopped prematurely.
 We will cover this in [Best Practices](#best-practices) section.